Thelma Cabrera: 2019 Presidential campaign

 Cabrera has been an active member of Peasant Development Committee (Comité de Desarrollo Campesino; CODECA), an organization working to improve the situation of the rural poor of Guatemala.
 Cabrera was selected to represent CODECA's newly formed political party, Movement for the Liberation of Peoples (Movimiento para la Liberación de los Pueblos; MLP), to run in the 2019 Guatemalan general election on June 16, 2019.
 Both the MLP and CODECA have dealt with severe backlash against their campaign for indigenous peoples.
 Activists and politicians like Cabrera have received death threats throughout their respective campaigns.
 In 2018, following the formation of the MLP, a member of CODECA's national leadership, Luis Arturo Marroquín was murdered.
 Seven other members of CODECA and Campesino organizations were murdered between May and June of 2018 leading up to the election.

 Cabrera started the race polling fifth in a race with 20 candidates.
 The only candidate of indigenous and uneducated origin, she was criticized for her lack of academic education, her sometimes awkward Castilian Spanish, and her dress.
 Despite the population being 60% indigenous, Cabrera was only the second indigenous woman to run for president since Rigoberta Menchu and if elected, she would have been the first ever president that was not a man of Spanish descent.

-Cabrera leads protest for indigenous rights and promotion of her 2019 campaign with MLP party.
+Cabrera leads a protest for indigenous rights and promotion of her 2019 campaign with MLP party.

 Her campaign slogan “Yo Elijo Dignidad” or “I Choose Dignity” was chosen as a response to Guatemala’s history of electoral corruption and mistreatment of indigenous peoples.
 All three of the candidates who finished above Cabrera were embroiled in corruption allegations.
 Sandra Torres was accused of money laundering and illicit campaign funding, while Alejandro Giammattei faced backlash for his role in the extra judicial executions of 7 prisoners in 2006.
 Roberto Arzú faced sanctions to pay off multi-million dollar debts owed to his political strategist.
 Cabrera planned to address corruption by lowering pay for government officials to prevent candidates from participating in politics for the purpose of gaining wealth or bolstering their business connections.

 She finished the first round in fourth place, receiving 452,260 votes, or 10.33 percent.
 Cabrera’s fourth-place finish among the nineteen candidates was the highest finish of any indigenous presidential candidate in Guatemalan history.
 Her party, the MLP, also elected one representative to congress while seven other representatives were elected from majority indigenous parties.
 The MLP alleged several irregularities regarding ballots during the race, however, their accusations were rejected and a ballot recount was conducted with no avail.